-Common Causes of Kentucky Car Accidents
+Common Causes of Car Accidents in Louisville

 - Distracted drivers.
 Any time a driver takes his eyes off the road, his hands off the steering wheel, or his concentration away from driving safely, the driver is distracted and may cause a serious crash.
 Kentucky has some laws to prevent against cell-phone–related distracted driving accidents, but not all distractions can be prevented and serious crashes still occur.